Steven Haggerty

 4. Response Rate

-This measures the percentage of leads who reply to your outreach efforts.
+This measures the percentage of leads who reply to your outreach.
 Low response rates often result from cold emails or LinkedIn messages that are too generic or overly sales-focused.

-Tip: Tailor your outreach by addressing pain points and offering immediate value.
-For instance, instead of asking for a meeting in your first message, provide actionable insights or free resources like a case study.
+Tip: Tailor outreach by addressing pain points and offering immediate value.
+Instead of asking for a meeting in your first message, provide actionable insights or free resources like a case study.

 5. Time-to-Close